 The trachea can collapse (cervical or extrathoracic trachea) in the neck or inside the chest.
 Breathing in collapses the cervical trachea and breathing out is more likely to collapse the trachea in the chest.

-Symptoms of Tracheal Collapse
+Symptoms of Tracheal Collapse in Dogs

 When cartilage rings bend too much, the inside of the dog’s windpipe rubs together setting off a cough reflex.
 The sound may be like hacking, a honking cough or a milder throat-clearing sound depending on the severity of the tracheal collapse.